Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 You'll do great, man.

-So we got to go to a lot of the games and enjoy the parties and the pageantry.
+My brother played for West Point, and so we got to go to a lot of the games and enjoy the parties and the pageantries.

-So I'm wondering, What was it like when you became spectators?
+So I'm wondering, what was it like when you became spectators?

 I've only been back to one game.

-I lost all four in a row.
+I already said I lost all four in a row.

 And I just can't handle that.